The Unmatched Benefits of Ceremonial Grade Organic Matcha Tea

 Happiness Matcha Tea

-Benefits of Organic Matcha Tea · Ceremonial Grade Matcha Zen
+Benefits of Organic Matcha Tea · Ceremonial Grade Zen Matcha

 Matcha tea is a variety of green tea obtained by grinding the whole leaves of the Camellia sinensis plant.

-• Stimulates metabolism and helps burn fat.
+• It stimulates metabolism and helps burn fat.
 Matcha tea contains caffeine, a substance that activates the nervous system and increases energy expenditure.
 In addition, matcha tea has a thermogenic effect, meaning it raises body temperature and promotes fat oxidation.
 According to a study , matcha tea can increase calorie burning during exercise by up to 25%.

 Properties of matcha tea